🏥 Healthcare Compliance

 Does HIPAA require encryption?

-Encryption is classified as an "addressable" specification, meaning you must either implement it or document why it is not reasonable and implement an equivalent alternative.
-In practice, HHS OCR treats unencrypted devices that are lost or stolen as automatic breaches.
-The practical answer is: encrypt everything that contains ePHI.
+HIPAA classifies encryption as an addressable safeguard — meaning organizations must either implement it or formally document why it's not reasonable and adopt an equivalent alternative.
+In OCR enforcement practice, unencrypted devices lost or stolen are treated as automatic breaches with no safe harbor.
+The operational answer is straightforward: encrypt every device containing ePHI.

 What's the difference between HIPAA Privacy Rule and Security Rule?

-The Privacy Rule covers all forms of PHI — paper, electronic, and verbal — and governs patients' rights including access to their records, corrections, and restrictions on use.
+HIPAA's Privacy Rule governs all forms of PHI — paper, electronic, and verbal — including patient rights to access, correct, and restrict use of their records.
 The Security Rule covers only electronic PHI (ePHI) and specifies the technical, physical, and administrative safeguards required to protect it.
-Both rules must be satisfied.
+Both rules must be satisfied, and ComplianceStack's HIPAA compliance tools address requirements under each.

 How much does HIPAA compliance cost?